movementkitchen/website/src/blog/why-i-don't-teach-breathing-correctly/index.md

 ![breathing](breathing.jpg)

-The other day I received an interesting feedback after an initial assessment with a young woman, who in the end decided not to continue working with me.
-She said that I didn’t help her learn how to breathe correctly.
+The other day, a young woman explained in her initial consultation that she would want to learn how to breathe correctly.
 And this made me think.
 It’s been a while since I stopped trying to teach people the right way to breathe.
+This might sound strange.
 Now, let me explain.

 There are two questions here.
 First, is there such a thing as breathing correctly?
 And then, even if there is, can we override incorrect breathing at will?